 Major grades, such as research papers, essays and exams, will count as 70% of your total grade.
-Daily assignments, including quizzes and weekly discussions, will count as minor grades worth 30% of your total grade.
+Daily assignments will count as minor grades worth 30% of your total grade.
 At least 50% of your overall grade will be written assignments.